dougEfresh/fireblocks-sdk-rs/docs/WhitelistedInternalWalletsApi.md

 > models::UnmanagedWallet get_internal_wallet(wallet_id)
 Get assets for internal wallet

 Returns all assets in an internal wallet by ID.
-Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks
+Internal Wallets are whitelisted wallets that belong to you outside of Fireblocks.    - You can see the balance of the Internal Wallet via Fireblocks   - You cannot initiate transactions from Internal Wallets through Fireblocks   </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.

 ### Parameters